iotJumpway/Intel-Examples/Intel-Nuc/DE3815TYKE/Computer-Vision/Python/OpenFace/README.md

 ## Introduction

-Want to turn your Intel® NUC DE3815TYKE, or any Linux Desktop running Ubuntu into an Artificially Intelligent, IoT Connected CCTV Hub?
+Want to turn your Intel® NUC DE3815TYKE, or any Linux box running Ubuntu into an Artificially Intelligent, IoT Connected CCTV Hub?
 This tutorial is for you!.

 ## What Will We Build?